sjfakharian/Data-Insight-Tools/Bias_Detection.md

 2. **Data Collection**: Unrepresentative sampling methods, historical data reflecting past discrimination, and measurement errors can all introduce bias.
 3. **Feature Engineering**: The selection, transformation, and aggregation of features can amplify existing biases or create proxies for protected attributes.
 4. **Algorithm Selection**: Different algorithms have varying sensitivity to imbalanced data and may perform differently across demographic groups.
-5. **Deployment and Feedback**: As models influence real-world decisions, they can create "feedback loops" that reinforce initial biases[^1].
+5. **Deployment and Feedback**: As models influence real-world decisions, they can create "feedback loops" that reinforce initial biases.
 For example, predictive policing systems may direct more officers to already over-policed areas, increasing arrests and generating more biased training data.

 ## Fairness Definitions and Metrics

 ### Key Fairness Metrics and Their Mathematical Foundations

 Fairness in machine learning can be formalized through various statistical criteria.
-The book identifies "essentially three different mutually exclusive definitions" of group fairness[^1], which I'll explain below:
+The book identifies "essentially three different mutually exclusive definitions" of group fairness, which I'll explain below:

 #### Demographic Parity (Statistical Parity)